-In 2019, we asked more than 3,600 Which? members all about their toasters.
-From how long it lasted to how happy they were with it, we gathered the feedback and crunched the numbers to find out which brands make you happy when you get them home.
+We've surveyed more than 3,000 shoppers about their experience with the brand of toaster they chose for their kitchen.
+From how long it lasted to how happy they were with it, we gathered the feedback and crunched the numbers to find out which toaster brands last the longest and make owners the happiest.

 The results showed big differences between the best and worst brands, so it's worth choosing wisely when you’re buying a new toaster.

 Discover how big brands such as Breville, Dualit and Russell Hobbs really perform at breakfast time, how long they last without developing a fault and if owners feel like they’re really worth the money they paid.